kaylynyuh/AlgoCasts/exercises/README.md

 * Ways of organizing information with optimal "runtime complexity" for adding, updating, or removing records.

 ## Queue
 ### An ordered list of elements where an element is inserted at the end of the queue and is removed from the front of the queue.
+FIFO.
 * add to queue (enqueue) ---> array.unshift()
 * remove from queue (dequeue) ---> array.pop()
+* peek ---> return the "top" record without returning it

+## Stack
+### A list of elements that are accessible only from only one end of the list.
+LIFO.
+* push ---> add a record to the stack
+* pop ---> remove a record from the stack
+* peek ---> return the "top" record without returning it